Bhutan : Skills Training and Education Pathways Upgradation Project

 Trainers/Instructors capacity building programs as planned could not happen due to COVID travel restrictions.
 However, online trainings on labtech and Udmey were facilitated through the ADB TA support.
 104 instructors participated in these online trainings.
 Instructors expressed that it is not as effective as face to face training.

-Total of 212 students in grade IX enrolled in the TVET electives (34% female, 66% male).
+348 students enrolled in TVE (classes IX and X) -142 female and 206 male.
 However, training could not commence due to delays in workshop construction, procurement of equipment and with COVID19.
 Theoretical classes started after lockdown in September 2021.

 Vocational Clubs and PVOP guidelines developed in consultation with the school teachers & club coordinators.